 Heatwave (1969 ~ 1972)

-1969 and The Moving Targets, formerly The Florins: John Fellows ~ bass/vocals (Norwood); Terry Shea ~ rhythm guitar/vocals (Peckham); Richard Steen ~ lead guitar/vocals (Liverpool), were auditioning in south London yet again for a drummer.
-Martin Samuel ~ drums/pyrotechnics (Mombasa) was signed on and the newly-named Heatwave took shape.
+1969 and The Moving Targets, formerly The Florins: John Fellows ~ bass/vocals (Norwood); Terry Shea ~ rhythm guitar/vocals (Peckham); Richard Steen ~ lead guitar/vocals (Liverpool), were auditioning in south London yet again for a drummer and answered an ad., 'Have drums, will travel', in Melody Maker by Martin Samuel ~ (Mombasa), signed him on (drums/pyrotechnics) and the newly-named Heatwave took shape.
 They were a progressive pop harmony group, playing cover versions of the popular artists of the day, with lead vocals shared by Terry and John with a few songs from Richard – doing such local gigs as, 4 nights at The Boathouse (Richmond) for £40.

 John Edward believed the band did not have a strong enough voice to be a successful recording group and suggested recruiting a lead vocalist.
 This did not go down too well with John and Terry but, eager for a recording contract, they didn't argue and set up auditions with an advert in the Melody Maker.
 After what seemed like hundreds of strange and out of tune would-be singers, they heard Peter Allatt ~ lead vocals & percussion (Mansfield) and offered him the position.
 Prior to joining Heatwave, Pete was the stage manager of a West End strip club in Greek Street called Maxim's Revue Bar where the owner let the band rehearse until they were ready to hit the road as a five-piece.